Thinking about the symbiotic relationship between the Media and Terrorism

 Consequently, terrorism becomes code word for mystery and uncontrollable threat.
 The assessment of ‘threat’ is a by-product of various forms of calculations: objectives assessments of the facts made by several agencies, tough posturing by politicians in response to terrorism, competition between various state agencies, bureaucratic group-think, imagination of the worst-case scenario and the role of ‘performativity’ by political and social actors.
 The term ‘performativity’ describes that effect the political and societal reactions to terrorism has; the fact that politicians react to terrorism, that the media report on it and the public safeguard against it, means that everyone brings the threat into existence through language and practice.
 The result of this ‘threat assessment’: there is a ubiquitous danger threatening the life of every citizen.

-In summation, terrorism represent a security threat in Western countries that must be tackled but once it goes through the conveyor-belt of political machinations and media representation, it is transformed from something manageable into something altogether different: ‘existential’, global and ubiquitous.
+In summation, terrorism represents a security threat in Western countries that must be tackled, but once it goes through the conveyor-belt of political machinations and media representation, it is transformed from something manageable into something altogether different: ‘existential’, global and ubiquitous.

 Media Coverage Inspires ‘Copy-Cat’ Terrorism